|

 or lying to parliament

-- can dominate the news for weeks, even months.
+- can dominate the news for months.

 While actual massacres in foreign closed societies